valeriansaliou/lab-eigenfaces/README.md

  1. Open MATLAB
  2. Source the `eigenfaces.m` script in its base directory
- 3. Play the script (the processing and recognition will be automatically launched)
+ 3. Play the script (the processing, recognition and validation will be automatically launched sequentially)

 # References